AHossamHaloda/SnakeGame_2D/README.md

 - **Configurable Game Settings**: All game settings are configured through preprocessor macros in configurable files `gameManagerCfg.h` and `gameDataBaseCfg.h` and assigned to `const` variables at compile/run time.

+- **Worker Thread for Game Data**: Introduced a worker thread to handle all operations related to the game database, improving performance and responsiveness.

 **New Features**

 - **Menu Options**: Added a menu that allows players to start a new game, view top players, or quit the game.